DarrenF-1/Rowe_CCC_Commented_Disassembly/ROM_hacking/README.md

 I use the term "hack" also because I do not (yet) create a re-assemble-able 6502 source file and use an assembler to create a new binary file from the source code.
 Instead, I keep my changes minimum and manually modify & add bytes to the binary EPROM file to accomplish the changes.

-So far, I have used this method to implement the following:
+So far, I have used this method to implement the following hacks to my CCC EPROM:

 -  Know What Played Last: keeps last record played in "selection playing" display when jukebox is idle.
 (Original code returned display to "100" when the jukebox was idle.)